avneetsekhoncs/EmbeddedSystems/README.md

 Public folder - Files on target

-Work folder - Files on Host
+Work folder - Files on Host (All assignments in this folder)

   1. As1: Build Environment